tifrel/fs-vtils/README.md

 e.g.

     fileA.Cp(fileB, 'f')

 which copies the file from path `fileA` to `fileB`.
-The `f` flag (force) tells the command to remove anything existing a `fileB`, if needed.
+The `f` flag (force) tells the command to remove anything existing at `fileB`, if needed.

 Full documentation will be added in the near future.
-Until then you can look it up as comments above the exported functions in the source code.
+Until then you can look it up everything in the comments above the exported functions in the source code.

 ## Disclaimer